Custom models

 )

-for description of custom model file properties.
+Reference CustomModelFileItem for more information about custom model file properties.

-Specify a custom environment version when creating a custom model version.
+You can specify a custom environment version when creating a custom model version.
 By default a version of the same environment does not change between consecutive model versions.
-This behavior can be overridden:

 import os